RABBI & EXECUTIVE DIRECTOR

 510-845-6420, ext.
 119

-Jenny has previously worked with different museums and historical sites in California.
-She has worked alongside educators as well as conducted her own research on historical book collections.
+Jenny has previously worked with different museums and historical sites in California, alongside educators as well as conducted her own research on historical book collections.
 She developed a strong passion for learning about history and culture and understands the importance of building learning communities.

 Now residing in Berkeley, Jenny enjoys cooking, traveling, and listening to classic rock in her spare time.
 She is also on a continuous search for the world’s best falafel.